Bit-Quill/amazon-timestream-driver-jdbc/markdown/setup/squirrel-driver-setup.md

 8. After you succeed to connect to Timestream, you will be able to see a window like the below example.

     ![Example](../images/squirrel/squirrel7.png)

+#### Known Limitations
+1. For table name filtering based on pattern "%\_%" wrong result may return.
+Expected result should be table names which have "_" in the name, but tables with "." in the name may be returned.
+This is a SQuirreL problem.